ocaml-sf/learn-ocaml/README.md

 Learn-OCaml
 ===========

-This is Learn OCaml, a Web platform for learning the OCaml language, featuring a Web toplevel, an exercise environment, and a directory of lessons and tutorials.
+This is Learn-OCaml, a Web platform for learning the OCaml language, featuring a Web toplevel, an exercise environment, and a directory of lessons and tutorials.